 Pell grants are federal grants awarded to low-income undergraduate students; the number of Pell grant recipients is often used as a proxy for low-income student enrollment.
-In 2018, the US Department of Education released data for first-time, full-time freshmen enrollments in the 2011-2012 academic year and those students’ graduation outcomes through the 2017-2018 academic year.
+The US Department of Education releases data annually for first-time, full-time freshmen enrollments and those students’ six-year graduation outcomes.

 UC campuses compare favorably in both the share of Pell grant recipients and six-year graduation rates when considering American Association of Universities (AAU) peers, California State University (CSU) campuses and a selection of other large state university systems.